mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 database, each row in the table has a unique ID referred to as a key.

+What do you mean by relational database? a relational database is a collection of information (stored as rows) that organizes data in predefined relationships where data is stored in one or more tables (or "relations") of columns and rows, making it easy to see and understand how different data structures relate to each other.

+There are 3 different types of relations in the database:

+* one-to-one
+* one-to-many
+* many-to-many

 ## How does Hadoop perform input splits?